LSU New Orleans Privateers: Women's beach volleyball

-The New Orleans Privateers women's beach volleyball team competes in the Southland Conference.
+The LSU New Orleans Privateers women's beach volleyball team competes in the Southland Conference.
 The program was founded in 2015.

 ^{1}Women's golf was dropped and substituted with Women's sand volleyball beginning with the 2014–15 season.

 ^{2}Beach volleyball is a fully sanctioned NCAA sport which had its first national championship in the spring of 2016.